oliverychen/oliverychen.github.io/pages/home/index.md

 I read Engineering Science at the University of Oxford.

 <br>
 I work on research in statistics, computer science, and neuroscience.
+I write <br />
-I write the [**<font color="#1122CC">Brain Whispers</font>**](http://oliverychen.com/pages/blog/) blog, engaging in discussions that are, in one way or another, related to brain data science.
+[<mark>The Brain Whispers</mark>](http://oliverychen.com/pages/blog/) blog, offering some humble opinions that are, in one way or another, related to brain data science.

 <br>
 My previous postgraduate education and training were in Cell and Development Biology (Visiting